-The greatest Regency city, Bath, is one of the most popular day trips for tourists from London.
-But don't let that deter you - Bath is a thriving (and surprisingly large) city, that has been accommodating out-of-towners for hundreds of years.
-It's also commonly blogged about - and while most blogs focus on the Jane Austen side of things, I wanted to be sure to highlight the wide range of activities in Bath, especially if you don't have an Austen fan along for the ride!
+England's greatest Regency city, Bath, is one of the most popular day trips for tourists from London.
+But don't let its sustained popularity deter you - Bath is a thriving (and surprisingly large) city, that has been accommodating out-of-towners for hundreds of years.

-It's incredibly easy to access from London - no need to pay for a pricey "day trip" tour from a company.
+Bath is incredibly easy to access from London.
+There is no need to pay for a pricey "day trip" tour from a company to show you the sights.
 Check out these easy tips and all of the lovely sights that Bath has to offer.

 While Bath is largely cloaked in "Jane Austen" lore lately, the history of the city, and of course the origins of its name, extends far beyond the turn-of-the-19th-century author.